SkwdStudios/turup-s-gambit/Documentation/DOCUMENTATION.md

 ### Game State Management

-1. State initialization
+1. Game initialization in waiting room
-2. Player actions
-3. State validation
-4. State updates
-5. UI synchronization
+2. Transition to initial_deal phase with 5 cards
+3. Trump selection popup appears for all players
+4. Player votes are synchronized and trump is determined
+5. Transition to bidding phase
+6. Final 8 cards are dealt in final_deal phase
+7. Main gameplay occurs in playing phase
+8. Game concludes in ended phase with score tallying

 ### Real-time Communication

-1. WebSocket connection
+1. WebSocket connection through Supabase Realtime
-2. Message handling
+2. Direct client-to-client messaging for non-critical operations
+3. API-based messaging for critical game state changes
-3. State synchronization
+4. State synchronization with optimistic updates
-4. Error recovery
-5. Connection management
+5. Connection recovery with message queuing

 ### Audio and Visual Effects